Geographic Distribution and Habitat

 Behavior and Lifestyle

-Red-bellied monkeys are diurnal.
+Red-bellied monkeys are diurnal, which means that they are active during daylight hours.
 They live in fragmented groups in the lower levels of the canopy and, because they are rather shy, it is not easy to observe them in the wild.
-They travel by walking or running on their hands and feet, or by leaping.
+They travel by walking or running quadrupedally on their hands and feet, or by leaping.

-Depending on the location, group size varies from 5 to 10 individuals in Benin and 10 to 20 in Nigeria.
+Depending on the location, group sizes traditionally vary from 5 to 10 individuals in Benin and 10 to 20 in Nigeria.
 These groups are usually composed of one single male and females with their offspring.
 A few males live by themselves and only join females during the mating season.
-Recently, there has been increasing pressure on the species’ population and, as a consequence, groups tend to remain small at an average of 5 or 6 individuals, no matter the location.
+With recent increasing pressure on the species’ population, groups now tend to be smaller at an average of 5 or 6 individuals, no matter the location.
 Members of a group maintain close relationships with each other but tend to avoid interacting with members of other groups.

 There are many ways primates communicate with each other.
 Red-bellied monkeys use physical postures to indicate their feelings.
 Staring with an open mouth and head bobbing, for instance, are used to convey warnings to outsiders.